 Use Google PageSpeed Insights to see where the problem lies, work through Google's suggestions, minify your code, compress your images, add browser caching, and implement AMP.

 These are proven steps that can have a big impact on your PageSpeed Insight score.
-Scoring a perfect 100 percent will give your law firm's website a boost that it needs to succeed.
+Scoring a perfect 100 percent will give your website a boost that it needs to succeed.

-As always, if your law firm needs to improve its website performance but you would rather spend your time on billable hours, let Branding Company be your Chief Marketing Officer.
+As always, if you need to improve your website performance but you would rather spend your time on billable hours, let Branding Company be your Chief Marketing Officer.
 Our base SEO service includes a new, optimized website as a foundation because we simply do not see a reliable, long-term digital marketing strategy that works without it.

 News & Promotions